-If the present system of taxation consisted, as it does, of an organized system of robbery but without any other objectionable aspects, it would, in all conscience, be unjustified.
+If the present system of taxation consisted, as it does, of an organised system of robbery but without any other objectionable aspects, it would, in all conscience, be unjustified.
 But in the past few years, and particularly since the War, another feature of it has come into prominence, although there is very little doubt that it has always been contemplated.
-I refer to the use of the taxation system as a method of inflicting punishment without trial and at the discretion of anonymous individuals.
+I refer to the use of the taxation system as a method of inflicting punishment without trial that all the powers of the State derive from you and have and at the discretion of anonymous individuals.